-End the cover letter by including call-to-action (for example, asking to schedule an interview and discuss further about the job role).
+End the cover letter by including a call-to-action (for example, asking to schedule an interview and discuss further the job role).

 A cover letter should be short as it is supposed to be a summary of your resume.
-Keep in mind that employers have a limited time to read your cover letter, so avoid writing more than one page.
+Keep in mind that employers have a limited time to read your cover letter, so only write one page.

 3. Make Your Cover Letter Job-Specific

-Here a few tips to make your cover letter job-specific:
+Here are a few tips to make your cover letter job-specific:

-When you are addressing the cover letter, avoid writing ‘To whom it may concern’.
-Instead, try finding out the name of the person who’ll be reviewing your job application.
-It may require you to put in some effort, but it’s worth it.
+Avoid writing 'To whom it may concern when addressing the cover letter.
+Instead, try finding out the name of the person reviewing your job application.
+It may require you to put in some effort, but it's worth it.

-To find out the name of the employer, you can either call the organization or email them.
+To find out the employer's name, you can either call the organisation or email them.

 If you get to know the person's name, use their last name in the cover letter, and make sure to include 'Mr' or 'Ms' before the last name.

-You should know the essential details about the job you are seeking to improve your cover letter.
+You should know the essential details about the job you seek to improve your cover letter.
 To learn more about the job, you need to find the following things: